mahnicv/maya_python/dyn_chain_rig/README.md

-file for dunamic chain rig
+file for dynamic chain rig